Pemwilliam20/FIN377-participation-/README.md

   - contains whatever I'd like to include!

 The repo also has a navigating github directory as well:
-- That provdes some detail regarding you can guess...navigating github!
+- That provides some detail regarding you can guess...navigating github!

 Hope you enjoy the visit :clap: